Acerca de

 --International Labor Organization

-• In 2020, 10,583 situations of human trafficking were reported to the U.S. National Human Trafficking Hotline involving 16,658 individual victims.
+In 2023, 30,162 incidents were reported to the U.S. National Human Trafficking Hotline involving 16,658 individual victims, and 9,619 cases were officially identified.